Reinforcement learning optimization of the charging of a Dicke quantum battery: Details on the Reinforcement Learning Method

-Indeed. in Fig.~\ref{fig:convergence} we plot the average (as dots) and the standard deviation (as error bars) of the ergotropy over the $4$ repetitions.
-This is plotted in the same style and scale as Fig.~\ref{fig:ergotropy}(a).
-As we can see, the error bars are hardly visible on this scale, except for a few dots along the $N=20$ curve where it can be barely seen.
-This demonstrates the stability of the RL optimization method (only $N=12$ and $N=20$ are shown in Fig.~\ref{fig:convergence} to make the error bars visible.
+In this subsection we discuss the robustness of the optimization method.
+All optimizations carried out were repeated $5$ times, and the repetition with the largest final ergotropy is shown in the Figures of the main text.
+Notably, every repetition of the optimization provided results that are very similar to one another.
+Indeed. in Fig.~\ref{fig:convergence} we plot the average (as dots) and the standard deviation (as error bars) of the ergotropy over the $5$ repetitions.
+This is plotted in the same style and scale as Figs.~1(b,c) of the main text, both in the coupling and detuning scheme.
+As we can see, the error bars are hardly visible on this scale, except for one dot along the $N=20$ curve in the coupling scheme, and for the final time point in the detuning case; in either case the error bars are barely visible.
+This demonstrates the stability of the RL optimization method (only $N=12$ and $N=20$ are shown in Fig.~\ref{fig:convergence} to make the dots and corresponding error bars more visible.
 However, the same holds also for the intermediate values of $N$).